Some Movements & Styles in Plain English by C. Pagani

 A term coined by Elaine de Kooning: Today we generally mean the creation of impactful impressionist paintings utilizing simplified abstract shapes and colors.
 This movement should not be confused with abstract expressionism, which does not possess any representational characteristics.
 Philip Guston, Canadian/American Abstract Expressionist Painter, 1913-1980, is considered by some to be the progenitor of this movement when he began adding recognizable objects to his abstract paintings.
 His works were far more abstract, however, than later proponents such as Domenic DiStefano and Chriss Pagani.
 Others name Jean-Paul Riopelle (1923-2002) as the father of the movement.
 In any case, this has created a dichotomy in the movement as readily recognizable figures and objects, even highly abstracted Cubist ones, may be considered quot;abstract impressionism" by some, while others insist that the overall feel of a work must be that of an impressionist painting and that the abstract characteristics must be noticeable only upon closer examination.
 From either side of this debate, however, abstract impressionists believe that a painting should always look like a painting, not a photograph.
 This distinguishes them from other contemporary realists.
 This movement does not have the same broad recognition as some other movements.
 See also Abstract Impressionism, examples.

 A practitioner of abstract impressionism (Defined: Abstract Impressionism), a style of painting in which real life objects are represented through simplified, abstract shapes.
-The degree of abstraction varies with the practitioner.
-Abstract impressionists tend to believe strongly in freedom of expression and individuality, preferring to emphasize the artist’s own style over pure representation.
+The degree of abstraction varies with the practioner.
+Abstract impressionists tend to believe strongly in freedom of expression and individuality, preferring to emphasize the artist's own style over pure representation.
 The movement has been divided into those who insist on tangible representation and those who do not.
-Practitioners the more abstract school include Mark Rothko, while those who lean toward the representational side include Dominic DeStefano and Chriss Pagani.
+Practioners the more abstract school include Mark Rothko, while those who lean toward the representational side include Dominic DeStefano and Chriss Pagani.

 Impressionism is an art and music movement that developed in 19th-century France in reaction to the formalism and sentimentality that characterized academic art of the time.
-The impressionist movement is considered the beginning of the modern art period.
+The impressionist movement is considered the begining of the modern art period.
 Impressionists are more concerned with conveying the emotional impression or experience of the subject of a painting than exact depiction of form.
 Foremost impressionists include Claude Monet & Camille Pissarro (the earliest leaders in this movement), Edgar Degas, and Pierre Auguste Renoir.

 Contemporary impressionists continue the tradition started by these masters, as well as adding elements of their own as a kind of modern renaissance, and the movement has branched out to fill the gaps between representational and non-representational art through abstract impressionism.
+See some Pagani examples of contemporary impressionism (click on post titles to see paintings).